AlexKratky/vue-camera-lib/README.md

 # vue-camera-lib

 Simple yet powerful camera library for Vue 3.
-Main purpose of this library is to display camera output and take picture on user demand.
+The main purpose of this library is to display camera output and take a picture on user demand.

 ## Features

 * Taking pictures within your webpage
 * Default UI which looks like mobile a camera app, but you can always make a custom UI
-* Rotates a photo if the user uses device in landscape mode (if the device has a gyroscope)
+* Rotates a photo if the user uses a device in landscape mode (if the device has a gyroscope)

 ## Demo